shuds13/xsdk-policy-compatibility/libensemble-policy-compatibility.md

 |**M15.** All xSDK compatibility changes should be sustainable. |Full| All the changes here should be sustainable. |
 |**M16.** The package must support production-quality installation compatible with the xSDK install tool and xSDK metapackage. |Full|libEnsemble configure and install has full support from Spack. |

-M2 details<a id="m2-details"></a>: There are plans to replace manual HPC testing with GitLab CI under the ECP Continuous Integration Testing and Release project.

 M4 details <a id="m4-details"></a>: libEnsemble is a Python code and so does not directly use compilers.
 It does, however, use NumPy, SciPy and mpi4py which use compiled extensions.
-The current CI tests of libEnsemble use the standard CPython compatible builds of these extensions(which are built using the GNU compilers).
+The current CI tests of libEnsemble use the standard CPython compatible builds of these extensions (which are built using the GNU compilers).

 libEnsemble is supported on Linux platforms and macOS.
 Windows platforms are currently not supported.
 Testing supports Python versions >=3.5 (mirroring NumPy's support of Python 3).

 Recommendation: For Python packages, we should consider policies for support of Python versions and possibly Python interpreter/compiler implementations (e.g. CPython, pypy).
-We should also consider support for Python software stacks (e.g. Intel distribution for Python).
+We should also consider requiring support for Python software stacks (e.g. Intel distribution for Python).
+We should consider whether building CPython with different compilers (e.g. Intel) should be required.

 M11 details <a id="m11-details"></a>: Note: The sub-packages in the libensemble directory structure such as `sim_specs` and `gen_specs` may contain print statements.
 These are considered examples for users, rather than core libEnsemble packages.